telerik/kendo-ui-core/docs/introduction.md

 * [Get a License](http://www.telerik.com/purchase/php-ui)
 * [Licensee Agreement](http://www.telerik.com/purchase/license-agreement/php-ui)

-## Other Products Where Kendo UI Is Incorporated
+## Other Kendo UI Incorporating Products

 Kendo UI Core is the free and open-source Kendo UI distribution, released under Apache v2.0 License.
 It provides access to a limited number of widgets and framework features, and to 1,000+ tests running across browsers for each commit to the [Kendo UI Core GitHub repository](https://github.com/telerik/kendo-ui-core).